erazlogo/zotero-markdown-translators/README.md

 - Search notes (Core plugins: Starred - on)
 - Note view modes: Edit view and reading view
 - Link visualization: Backlinks, local Graph view, Global Graph view
-### Advanced Features for Historians
-- Sort your notes by source date, by source page number, and by event date (start-date and end-date fields) with Dataview
-- Trace social networks: create and link person, place, and event notes and visualize with the Graph view
-- Use Kanban plugin as a Corkboard for writing, in a Scrivener-like setup
 ### Connecting Zotero and Obsidian
 - Use Shift-Command-1 shortcut to link a Zotero item to a Bear note (<a href="https://youtu.be/iQiYAoEaD9U">video</a>)
 - Use Shift-Command-2 shortcut to link a Zotero item to an Obsidian note (<a href="https://youtu.be/y4Ye0OFzpQ8">video</a>)